Clinics & Services

 One You website

 Blood Test Clinic – The Clinic runs each week day from 08:00 – 12:00.
 No appointment necessary but patients need to bring the special form supplied by the doctor who requests the blood tests.
-PLEASE NOTE THE FOLLOWING CHANGES TO OPENING TIMES DURING DECEMBER 2019:-
+(17/03/2020) PLEASE NOTE THE BLOOD CLINIC AT MOWBRAY SQUARE MEDICAL CENTRE IS CLOSED UNTIL FURTHER NOTICE.

 Shared Clinic – Nurses and Health Care Assistants provide a daily service for healthy lifestyle advice such as blood pressure monitoring, analysis of urine, ECGs, well man, woman and new patient checks, diet and cholesterol advice, exercise on prescription.
 Patients should contact reception to make an appointment.